-Open to all local members of the MRC and greater community, this 5-day intensive Recovery Coach Academy training utilizes the Connecticut Community for Addiction Recovery (CCAR) curriculum and will focus on providing students with the skills to guide, mentor and support anyone who would like to enter into or sustain long-term recovery from an addiction to alcohol or other drugs.
+This 5-day (no cost*) intensive Recovery Coach Academy training, using the Connecticut Community for Addiction Recovery (CCAR) curriculum, will focus on providing participants with the skills to guide, mentor, and support anyone who would like to enter into or sustain long-term recovery from an addiction to alcohol or other drugs.

 After the terrorist attacks of September 11, 2001, there was an outpouring of support for emergency relief efforts.
 Many Americans asked, "What can I do to help?"
 Medical and public health professionals wanted to volunteer their services, but many were not able to do so.
 While public health and medical volunteers have important skills and knowledge, they could not be used because they were not identified, credentialed or trained in advance.

-The anthrax attacks in Fall 2001 reinforced the need for supplemental medical and public health personal to assit with emergency operations.
+The anthrax attacks in Fall 2001 reinforced the need for supplemental medical and public health personnel to assist with emergency operations.
 The anthrax missions provided medications to almost 40,000 individuals.
 If these events were much larger, the Federal responders could have been overwhelmed.